-The lesson to learn here is that while word of mouth is undoubtedly the best marketing method, it’s not the only route to increase your brand visibility.
+The lesson to learn here is that while word of mouth is undoubtedly the best marketing method, it’s not the only route to increasing your brand’s visibility.

 6. Show Transparency to Build Trust

-Tesla is incredibly candid of its success and challenges.
+Tesla is incredibly candid about its successes and challenges.
 The company openly shares its future goals, production obstacles, and buyer’s reviews.

-One of the classics cases of Tesla transparency is Elon Musk’s revealing of his master plan.
+One of the classic cases of Tesla transparency is Elon Musk’s revealing of his master plan.

 While I am not suggesting you bare your soul to your audience, you can, to some extent, show transparency to inspire confidence.

 Trust me.
-85% of buyers become repeated customers based on the brand’s transparency alone.
+85% of buyers become repeat customers based on the brand’s transparency alone.

 7. Make Buying Process Easy to Improve User Experience